bugxvii/bugxvii/README.md

 I'm Eubug.

-I was born in S.Korea🇰🇷 raised in the States🇺🇸 and now working in Japan🇯🇵 as a language teacher in multiple elementary schools.
+I was born in S.Korea🇰🇷 raised in the States🇺🇸 and now working in Japan🇯🇵 as a junior frontend developer.

 ![Drawing](./asa.jpg)